Last updated

 How to evaluate and choose a CRM

 With a lot of CRMs to choose from, it can be hard to figure out which one fits your requirements best.
+For accounting firms with 20-50 employees, finding a solution that scales with your team size while remaining user-friendly is crucial.
 To help you with your decision making process, we've put together some tips that you can adapt according to your needs.

 1. Define your requirements